whatwg/infra/README.md

 This repository hosts the [Infra Standard](https://infra.spec.whatwg.org/).

-### Code of conduct
+## Code of conduct

-We are committed to providing a friendly, safe and welcoming environment for all.
+We are committed to providing a friendly, safe, and welcoming environment for all.
 Please read and respect the [WHATWG Code of Conduct](https://whatwg.org/code-of-conduct).

-### Contribution opportunities
+## Contribution opportunities

 Folks notice minor and larger issues with the Infra Standard all the time and we'd love your help fixing those.
 Pull requests for typographical and grammar errors are also most welcome.

 We'd be happy to mentor you through this process.
-If you're interested and need help getting started, review the [WHATWG contributing guidelines](https://github.com/whatwg/meta/blob/master/CONTRIBUTING.md), and leave a comment on the issue or ask around [on IRC](https://wiki.whatwg.org/wiki/IRC).
+If you're interested and need help getting started, review the [WHATWG contributing guidelines](https://github.com/whatwg/meta/blob/master/CONTRIBUTING.md), and leave a comment on the issue or ask around [on IRC](https://whatwg.org/irc).

-### Pull requests
+## Pull requests

 In short, change `infra.bs` and submit your patch after reading through [WHATWG committing best practices](https://github.com/whatwg/meta/blob/master/COMMITTING.md).